 Flame Faced Tanager

 We finally reached the Tandayapa Valley and settled into the beautiful mountain lodge.
 There were feeders placed in the lodge that attracted many birds, so we plunged ourselves into a clicking frenzy with renewed enthusiasm.
 Early morning, we went for the jungle train in our quest for the birds and shot from the raptor blinds located at a stone throw distance from the lodge.
-Here we spotted the Three-striped and Russet-crowned Warblers, Chestnut-capped Brush-finch, White-throated Quail Dove, Rufous Motmots, Crimson-Rumped Toucanets, Spotted Barbtail to just name a few birds.
-Every time we walked down a few kilometers from our lodge we were welcomed by a huge flock of birds, which was overwhelming as we stayed rooted to the spot to get as many images of the varied types of Tanagers that come in vibrant hues like the metallic-green, Golden-naped, Flame-rumped, Beryl-spangled, Golden and Silver-throated, Black-capped and Mountain Tanagers.
+We spotted the Three-striped and Russet-crowned Warblers, Chestnut-capped Brush-finch, White-throated Quail Dove, Rufous Motmots, Crimson-Rumped Toucanets, Spotted Barbtail to just name a few birds.
+Our lodge was full varieties of birds like Tanagers that come in vibrant hues like the metallic-green, Golden-naped, Flame-rumped, Beryl-spangled, Golden and Silver-throated, Black-capped and Mountain Tanagers.
 Here we also spotted the Crimson-mantled Woodpecker, Slate-throated Redstart, Ornate Flycatcher and the Red-headed Barbet among other birds.
 Many birds gathered around the lodge during our meals which we also captured with our lenses and sometimes just enjoyed their company.
 It was a great feeling to wake up every day to chirping bird calls and the sound of the forest!

 There were more birds then we could imagine at the upper and lower Tandayapa Valley and our short walks yielded a lot of finds, must say you should be armed with stacks of memory cards!
 In normal sunny days, we caught glimpses of the Broad Wings and Barred Hawks, Double-toothed Kite, Short-tailed Hawk, Rufous-headed Tody-Flycatcher, Uniform Antshrike, Toucan Barbet, Plate-billed Mountain-Toucan, Bat Falcon, Turquoise Jay and the speckled faced parrot in flight.
 We also created natural looking perches with dry branches of trees to shoot the kite and the outcome was very natural.